Coronavirus: Health boss confirms NZ's seventh and eighth positive Covid-19 cases

 • Director-General of Health says the two latest cases involved overseas travellers

-• The eighth case is the first confirmed case of coronavirus in the South Island
+• It also means the first confirmed case of coronavirus in the South Island

 • Seventh case a man in Wellington, who came from Australia and has tested positive